 The Days were two of the first donors to the project, announcing a gift of $100,000 to help the cause.

-The fund is in conjunction with the On Our Sleeves movement to transform childhood mental health and bring awareness to the importance of providing resources to children, adolescents, and teenagers who are dealing with various mental health issues.
+According to this official site, the fund is in conjunction with the On Our Sleeves movement to transform childhood mental health and bring awareness to the importance of providing resources to children, adolescents, and teenagers who are dealing with various mental health issues.

 Much of the purpose of this particular cause is to simply bring awareness and conversation forward and help erase the stigmas that have long been attached to mental health.
 The more dialogues that can be created, the easier it is to talk about the issues at hand.
 And the more help that can be sought can also be found.